cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 }
 ```

-In this example, at `j=0`, thread 0 accesses `(0, 0)`, thread 1 accesses `(1, 0)`, ..., and thread 31 accesses (31, 0).
-Since our smem array is 32x32, the row stride increments by 32 floats, 32 words/4-byte numbers, or 32 banks.
-This means all 32 threads access bank N on the same cycle for all 32 elements in a row.
+In this example, at `j=0`, thread 0 accesses `(0, 0)`, thread 1 accesses `(1, 0)`, ..., and thread 31 accesses `(31, 0)`.
+Since our SMEM array is 32x32, the row stride increments by 32 floats--32 words/4-byte numbers, or 32 banks.
+This means all 32 threads access bank 0 on the same cycle, for all 32 elements in the column.
 This is the ultimate 32-way bank conflict that causes a 32x slowdown.
-It doesn't even matter how optimized the rest of your kernel is, this access pattern will absolutely destroy your performance.
+It doesn't matter how optimized the rest of your kernel is--this access pattern will absolutely destroy your performance.

 In this case, the fix is simple.
 We can have the warp iterate over one row per cycle, which is 32 contiguous elements = 32 consecutive banks--no conflict, no problems.